inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 PatientName.
 This dedicated PostgreSQL database is referred to as Immutable Data Store (IDS, cf. Figure 2) and provides a backup of all live messages that have been transmitted to it from the point when any given feed went live.
-This has proved invaluable to development of the pipeline and resulting database as it provides an increasing set of est data with which to optimize the workflow and resulting database schema.
+This has proved invaluable to development of the pipeline and resulting database as it provides an increasing set of data with which to optimize the workflow and resulting database schema.

 As researchers identify data needs they can request these be added to EMAP.
-We work closely with the EPIC Team to design the format of new HL7 messages to best capture this information from existing interfaces or new input forms designed to capture the relevant data from the operational system.
+We work closely with the Interfaces and EHRS teams to design the format of new HL7 messages to best capture this information from existing interfaces or new input forms designed to capture the relevant data from the operational system.
 As more live message streams have been added, we have been able to identify and fix issues that may occur with out-of-order, duplicate or indeed missing messages.